alphagov/forms/design/prototype-version-5/README.md

 Below is a secondary heading, “Declaration”, before the text “By submitting this form you are confirming that, to the best of your knowledge, the answers you are providing are correct.”
 This is an example declaration for the form filler to agree to, by clicking the green “Agree and submit” button.
 The text of the declaration is editable by the form creator within the admin side of the builder, meaning it can be customised as to the needs of the different forms or department.

+There is a new visually recessive ‘watermark’ “DRAFT” across the background of the page.

 ### Preview form submitted (confirmation page)